scrapli/nornir_scrapli/docs/api_docs/result.md

-    changed (bool): ``True`` if the task is changing the system diff (obj): Diff between state of the system before/after running this task result (obj): Result of the task execution, see task's documentation for details host (:obj:`nornir.core.inventory.Host`): Reference to the host that lead ot this result failed (bool): Whether the execution failed or not severity_level (logging.LEVEL): Severity level associated to the result of the excecution exception (Exception): uncaught exception thrown during the exection of the task (if any)
+    changed (bool): ``True`` if the task is changing the system diff (obj): Diff between state of the system before/after running this task result (obj): Result of the task execution, see task's documentation for details host (:obj:`nornir.core.inventory.Host`): Reference to the host that lead to this result failed (bool): Whether the execution failed or not severity_level (logging.LEVEL): Severity level associated to the result of the excecution exception (Exception): uncaught exception thrown during the exection of the task (if any)